Updated, Feb. 11, 3 a.m.

 The University did not respond to requests for comment.

 Correction: An earlier version of this story said that TALK was the student-run publication of the International Student Resource Center.
+It is the InterCultural Resource Center.
 Additionally, due to an editing error, a previous version of this story said that making the University's financials more transparent was the group's main priority.
 Spectator regrets the error.